 What Shouldn’t You Put Into A Roadmap

-There are many things that could be tempting to include in your roadmap, perhaps even some that are being requested by your key stakeholders and/or customers.
+There are many things that could be tempting to include in your roadmap document, perhaps even some that are being requested by your key stakeholders and/or customers.
 It’s important that you remain objective, advocate for the product team, and don’t set unachievable expectations for them.
 You want your product team to be happy so that everyone else is happy.

 Set the expectation early and often that a roadmap is not the same thing as a timeline.
 A product roadmap communicates the strategic direction the product is taking; it’s directional.
 Giving a general idea of time is okay (e.g., Q1 2021), but avoid giving exact dates.
 That’s a release plan and comes once you’ve nailed down the product launch and release dates.
 This ultimately gives the team the room they deserve to deliver the desired results.